Azure-Samples/azure-ml-federated-learning/docs/quickstart.md

 - 1 CPU cluster and 1 blob storage account for the [orchestrator](./glossary.md)
 - 3 [internal silos](./glossary.md) in 3 different regions (`eastus2`, `westus`, `westus2`) with their respective compute cluster and storage account
 - 4 user assigned identifies (1 for orchestration, 1 for each silo) to restrict permission access to the silo's storage accounts.
+- 1 custom RBAC role at the subscription level to configure permissions between compute and storage via UAI.

 1. Using the [`az` cli](https://learn.microsoft.com/en-us/cli/azure/install-azure-cli), log into your Azure subscription: